louisbove84/Age_Recognition_Model/README.md

 ________________________________
 ## Final Results

 The final CNN model is a result of hyperparameter tuning of the base model and data set expansion utilizing image augmentation.
 The final model increased the test accuracy from ***51%*** to ***65%***.
-Confusion marticies from the base and final model are shown below for comparison.
+Confusion matrices from the base and final model are shown below for comparison.

 <p align="center">
   <img src="Images/Model_compare.png">